 - Expand Virtual machines.

-- Log in to the framework server.
+- Log in to the console as root.

 - Click Administration > Users.

 - Enter the data for the new user, including an email address and

 Engineer and click the Add button as

-shown in Figure 2.
+shown in Figure 3.

-Figure 2.
+Figure 3.
 Adding the Build Engineer group

 - Click Save.

 Your next step is to import the topology of the external cell that supports the application that you want to bring onboard.
 This article uses the HitCount application, part of the DefaultApplication package that is available for WebSphere Application Server, to provide a simple example.
-Note that you have to bring the topology and the application into the cloud separately and combine them there to create your model server.

 To import the topology of the HitCount server: